ntsmk/voicemail-urgency-detection-app/README.md

 ## Why was this built

-This project was created to enable fast and efficient triaging of customer voicemails, especially in IT service environments during after-hours, improving overall response times and service quality.
+This project was created to enable fast and efficient triaging of customer voicemails, especially in IT support environments during after-hours, improving overall response times and service quality.

 ---